Joalor64GH/Rhythmo-SC/docs/Adding-a-New-Achievement.md

 }
 ```

-Then, for your achievement to actually be loaded, navigate to `assets/achievements/achList.txt` and add it there. <br>
+It should be located in `assets/achievements/[achievement-name].json`. <br>
-Keep in mind the name has to be all lowercase.
+Then, for your achievement to actually be loaded, navigate to `assets/achievements/achList.txt` and add it there.

 Now, you simply need an icon for your achievement.
 Your icon should be in `assets/images/achievements/[name].png`. <br>
 I recommend that the image's size should be a square, preferably `150 x 150`.

 ## Unlocking your Achievement
-To actually be able to unlock your custom achievement, you can do it through [scripting](./01%20-%20scripting.md). <br>
+To actually be able to unlock your custom achievement, you can do it through [scripting](./Scripting.md). <br>
 Example:
 ```hx
 import('states.PlayState');